WATCH: Mayor Michael Victorino discusses latest COVID-19 updates from Maui County

-After 3 new cases brought Maui County’s total to 95, Mayor Michael Victorino held a news conference to discuss the latest.
+After 7 more COVID-19 cases brought Maui County’s total number over 100, Mayor Michael Victorino held a news conference to discuss the latest.

 Watch the briefing in the video below: